gandalfk7/hal/README.md

 needed.
 They can be anything that speaks html or anything that con talk with another script, suggestions are welcome!!

-##Hal background image:
+##Hal's main page:
-The image has been crafted in GIMP using the pencil tool (with SHIFT you make straigh lines and with SHIFT+CTRL you make straight aligned lines)
+The image has been crafted in GIMP using the pencil tool (with SHIFT you make straigh lines and with SHIFT+CTRL you make straight aligned lines).
 The active areas are manged via the html areas, there is a useful online tool that assists you in the definition of the areas: [ImageMap
 Generator](http://imagemap-generator.dariodomi.de/).
 The text in overlay is defined in the css.

-#ToDo:
+The page refreshes every 120 seconds.

+##ToDo:
 1. Data logging
 2. Graphing
 3. Interaction with sensors: "sending actions" to the sensors like switching on and off lights.